hiweller/hannahiweller/content/cv/index.md

 **Weller, H.I.**, Schwartz, S.T., Karan, E., and Lord, N.P.
 (Jan.
 2021).
 Talk: Recolorize: a flexible R package for color classification. *Society for Integrative and Comparative Biology*, virtual conference.

-**Weller, H.I.**,  Karan, E., Schwartz, S. and Lord, N.P.
-(Jan.
-2021).
-Talk: `recolorize`: color-based image segmentation (for people with other things to do). *Society for Integrative and Comparative Biology (Virtual).*

 **Weller, H.I.**, López-Fernández, H., McMahan, C.D., and Brainerd, E.L.
 (Jan.
 2020).
-Talk: The spandrels of Satan's perches: evidence for the co-optation of feeding traits in the convergent evolution of mouthbrooding in Neotropical cichlids. *Society for Integrative and Comparative Biology, Austin, TX.*
+Talk: The spandrels of Satan's perches: evidence for the co-optation of feeding traits in the convergent evolution of mouthbrooding in Neotropical cichlids. *Society for Integrative and Comparative Biology*, Austin, TX.

 **Weller, H.I.**, López-Fernández, H., McMahan, C.D., and Brainerd, E.L.
 (Oct.
 2019).
-Talk: Does mouthbrooding constrain or complement feeding morphology? *Regional Division of Vertebrate Morphology (Northeast), Newton, MA.*
+Talk: Does mouthbrooding constrain or complement feeding morphology? *Regional Division of Vertebrate Morphology (Northeast)*, Newton, MA.

 **Weller, H.I.**, Olsen, A., Camp, A.L., Hernandez, L.P., Manafzadeh, A.R., and Brainerd, E.L.
 (Jan.
 2019).
-Talk: 3D-Intra-oral Prey Trajectories Indicate Distinct Phases in how Channel Catfish (Ictalurus punctatus, Siluriformes: Ictaluridae) Swallow Food. *International Congress of Vertebrate Morphology, Prague, CZ.*
+Talk: 3D-Intra-oral Prey Trajectories Indicate Distinct Phases in how Channel Catfish (Ictalurus punctatus, Siluriformes: Ictaluridae) Swallow Food. *International Congress of Vertebrate Morphology*, Prague, CZ.

 **Weller, H.I.**, Cohen, K.E., Gibb, A., and Brainerd, E.L.
 (Jan.
 2019).
-Poster: Using tethers to measure food transport in a flatfish. *Society for Integrative and Comparative Biology, Tampa, FL.*
+Poster: Using tethers to measure food transport in a flatfish. *Society for Integrative and Comparative Biology*, Tampa, FL.

 **Weller, H.I.**, Olsen, A., Camp, A.L., Hernandez, L.P., Manafzadeh, A.R., and Brainerd, E.L.(Jan.
 2019).
-Talk: An XROMM study of intra-oral transport and swallowing in catfish. *Society for Integrative and Comparative Biology, Tampa, FL.*
+Talk: An XROMM study of intra-oral transport and swallowing in catfish. *Society for Integrative and Comparative Biology*, Tampa, FL.

 **Weller, H.I.** and Brainerd, E.L.
 (Oct.
 2017).
-Talk: How do fish swallow food? *Regional Division of Vertebrate Morphology (Northeast), Lowell, MA.*
+Talk: How do fish swallow food? *Regional Division of Vertebrate Morphology (Northeast)*, Lowell, MA.

 **Weller, H.I.**, McMahan, C.D., and Westneat, M.W.
 (July 2016).
-Poster: Dirt-sifting devilfish: winnowing in eartheater cichlids. *American Society of Ichthyologists and Herpetologists, New Orleans, LA.*
+Poster: Dirt-sifting devilfish: winnowing in eartheater cichlids. *American Society of Ichthyologists and Herpetologists*, New Orleans, LA.

 <br>